Genocide studies: Studies on Cultural Genocide

 Some studies divide genocide into separate types which can impact legal definitions on the subject.
 A common type of genocide is cultural genocide, which appears in Raphael Lempkin's books.
 Since Lempkin emphasized that genocide is not simply mass murder, but it also includes a campaign to erase a particular group of people's culture, it could be argued that there is a form of genocide where a people's culture is erased absent from mass murder.
 This style of genocide would be cultural genocide.
 The United Nations echoes the divide between a mental and physical aspect to genocide in their definition of the term.
 However, cultural genocide's exact definition was not provided in the 1948 Convention on Genocide, leaving its definition contested to date.
 Furthermore, since cultural genocide is not defined, the convention also does not prohibit cultural genocide, leaving only physical forms of genocide policed on the international stage.

 The International Criminal Court declared that Al Mahdi was breaking international law by intentionally destroying historical and religious buildings while associated with Al-Qaeda.
-This case recognized on the international stage the significance of cultural genocide, thought it never explicitly charges Al Mahdi with cultural genocide.
+This case recognized on the international stage the significance of cultural genocide, though it never explicitly charges Al Mahdi with cultural genocide.

 On top of the alleged genocide in Gaza, Israel has been accused of committing cultural genocide by erasing aspects of Palestinian culture.
 During their bombings in Gaza, important historical buildings such as one of the oldest Christian Monasteries have been destroyed.
 Furthermore, reports of museums and libraries being destroyed by the bombings has increased warnings of an attempted cultural genocide.
 The International Criminal Court has issued an arrest warrant for the prime minister of Israel, but make no mention of cultural genocide.